microsoft/azuredatastudio/samples/serverReports/README.md

 *	flyfishingdba for Add square brackets for ms_foreachdb call (#1023)
 *	Peter-Schneider for Changed the stored procedure call to work on case sensitive instances (#1809)

+## What's new in Server Reports v1.5?
+* Add VDI_CLIENT_OTHER to the ignore list in the script used by the wait counts widget

+## What's new in Server Reports v1.4?
+* Add PREEMPTIVE_OS_FLUSHFILEBUFFERS to the ignore list in the script used by the wait counts widget

 ## What's new in Server Reports v1.3?
 * Changed the stored procedure call to work on case sensitive instances